Parables Home

 Jesus Said:

-judged.
-2 For in the way you judge, you will be judged; and by your standard of
+1 "Do not judge, so that you will not be judged.
+2 For in the way you judge, you will be judged; and by your standard of measure, it will be measured to you.

-[Comments from Matthew 7:1-5]
+Comments from Matthew 7:1-5

 In the background of this Parable Jesus is speaking to the Pharisees - and the people of Israel - concerning the way the rabbinical teachers had turned God's Word (His law) into idolatry.
 They set up a system whereby the requirements of God for holy living were superseded by rules and regulations that exceeded God's will for His people.
 As an example, God's law called upon them to rest on His day of Sabbath.
 The rabbinical teachers then dictated that you shall not cook or light candles after sunset on Friday.
 Even today, you can flush your toilet but only if you don't have something that disinfects and/or colors the water when you push the button, for you must take care of your physical needs, but disinfecting the toilet water is work - and you may not work on the Sabaoth.
-According to these teachers... what they added to the Law of God made you more holy than the Word of God - that's idolatry.
+According to these teachers... what they added to the Law of God made you more holy than the Word of God required – and that's idolatry.

-Jesus begins His teaching to bring repentance to these people.
-He introduces His teachings by listing what's wrong and then says, "But I say to you..."
 A quick list, starting back in Matthew 6:1 would include: Don't practice your righteousness in the sight of people (like the Pharisees do).
 When you give to the poor - don't even let your left hand know what your right hand is doing.
 When you pray, do so in secret.
 Forgive other people... your heavenly Father will forgive you.
 Don't attempt to serve God and wealth.
 Don't be worried about your life.
 Don't judge the spirituality of others.
 And then, don't look upon the speck in your brother's eye....

 This parable is introduced by one of Jesus' often used commands, "Don't judge!"
 Judgement has the quality to make you responsible for the way you judge.
 If you wish not to be judged for judging others... then "Don't judge!"
 An old Indian saying comes to mind, "Don't judge another man until you have walked a mile in his moccasins."
 God calls all of us to walk according to His calling.
 Sometimes that calls us to do things others may not agree with.
 But who are we to judge what God has called others to do?
 Let us not be guilty of the sin of the rabbinical teachers and the Pharisees - Don't judge!
 [Especially if your judging attempts to make another (or yourself) more holy than the Word of God].
 God called the prophet Hosea and commanded him to marry a harlot who already had children through her harlotry and Hosea had a son by her as well.
 If that happened in our neighborhood or church - oh, how we would talk and judge.
 But this happened at God's calling and command - for His purposes, not ours.
 It is important that each one of us do what God calls us to do, and do it faithfully, and making judgment on others is not what He has called us to do in the ministry of the presentation of the Gospel to those others.